 They depend on each other and the sooner they and the rest of the organization realize that the closer all will get to a beachfront property in Malibu.

-ing the needs of the customer to what the seller provides.
+Marketing is all about matching the needs of the customer to what the seller provides.
 Therefore, the seller needs to design its products and services to satisfy its customers' needs.